 - There is no guarantee that a student will be matched with an employer upon completion of the activities in Canvas.

-The CDC Staff works diligently to provide an array of job shadow experiences.
+The Career Center Staff works diligently to provide an array of job shadow experiences.
 However, the experiences available are only those submitted by employer hosts.
 While we invite all of our employer contacts and target all majors/industries to participate in the program, some employers may not have the resources to provide a job shadowing experience.
 Therefore, the list of experiences may be limited and vary by semester.

 Past experiences have included a broad array of industries: